 Blast Magazine: As an assassin, does Olivia have superpowers or is she only a human?

-Blast Magazine: Francois, what attracted you to the character of Manfred, the new guy in
+Blast Magazine: Francois, what attracted you to the role of Manfred, the new guy in town?

-Blast Magazine: Is there any spoilers you can give before the show premieres?
+Blast Magazine: Are there any spoilers you can give us before the show premieres?

 Monica Owusu-Breen (creator): It will surprise you at every turn.
 In a world where you have vampires and assassins and a hellmouth and a were-tiger, it will never be boring.
 All of these people ended up in Midnight for very different reasons and every episode, you will learn something new about why they ended up there.
 We will start unpeeling the onion of who these crazy characters are.